vikrant-d1/fullstack-interview-resources/Typescript/readme.md

 }
 ```

-In this example, we define an interface called Person with four properties: firstName, lastName, age, and address.
-The first three properties are required, while address is optional (indicated by the ? symbol).
-An object that matches this interface must have these properties with the correct data types.

 A type is a way to create an alias for an existing type, or to create a union of different types.
 It can be used to create a custom name for a complex type or to define a combination of types that a variable can take.
 Here is an example of a type:

 ```javascript
 type Status = 'active' | 'inactive' | 'pending';
 ```

-In this example, we define a type called Status which is a union of three string literals: 'active', 'inactive', and 'pending'.
-This means that a variable of type Status can only take one of these three string values.

-One important difference between interfaces and types is that interfaces can be extended and implemented by other interfaces and classes, while types cannot.
-Additionally, interfaces are generally used for defining object shapes and function signatures, while types are often used for defining more complex types and aliases for existing types.

 In general, the choice between using an interface or a type depends on the specific use case and personal preference.

 ### 6. Features of TypeScript ?